gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 3. [Azure IoT Central Application](#create-a-free-azure-iot-central-application)
     - Azure IoT Central is available as a free 7-day trial, or as a Pay-As-You-Go (free for the first 5 devices) service.

-4. If you wish to use an Azure IoT Hub instead of Azure IoT Central, then first create a [Free Azure](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) account, then [Create an Azure IoT Hub (Free Tier - limited to 8000 messages per day)](#creating-an-azure-iot-hub-free-tier).
+4. Or you can also use an Azure IoT Hub instead of Azure IoT Central.
+For more information read how to [Create an Azure IoT Hub (Free Tier - limited to 8000 messages per day)](#creating-an-azure-iot-hub-free-tier).

 ## Why connect your Particle Photon to Azure Services

 Here are some reasons to connect your Particle Photon directly to Azure.

-1. Azure IoT Central is ready to go, no code required service you can use to plot and analysis device telemetry, centrally control devices, and initiate business processes.
-Perfect if you are a hacker or working on a skunkworks project or a startup with a limited budget wanting to get an idea across to a potential client.
+1. Azure IoT Central "no code" service to graph and analysis telemetry, control devices, and trigger other processes.
+Perfect if you are a hacker, or working on a skunkworks project, or a startup with a limited budget wanting to get an idea across to a client.

     ![iot central](docs/iot-central.png)

+2. You want two-way messaging and direct method invocation from Azure.

-2. You are already using Azure and you want to connect, control, and integrate your devices with other business processes.
+3. You are already using Azure and you want to connect, control, and integrate your devices with other business processes.

-3. You want to learn how to do interesting things with your telemetry such as:
+4. You want to learn how to do interesting things with your telemetry such as:
     - [Weather forecasting using the sensor data from your IoT hub in Azure Machine Learning](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-weather-forecast-machine-learning),
     - [Visualize real-time sensor data from your Azure IoT hub by using the Web Apps feature of Azure App Service](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-web-apps),
     - [IoT remote monitoring and notifications with Azure Logic Apps connecting your IoT hub and mailbox](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-monitoring-notifications-with-azure-logic-apps).